 There are few requirements to enable this feature like:

 - You must have a web app manifest file with short_name, start_url, at least 144x144 image/png icon set,

 - you must have a service worker registered, it could be empty

 - the user has visited your site at least twice, with some time between visits (I think that time changed and it’s currently a day).

-For testing you can force the banner to appear by setting the chrome://flags/#bypass-app-banner-engagement-checks flag.
+For testing, you can force the banner to appear by setting the chrome://flags/#bypass-app-banner-engagement-checks flag.
 Anyway, with this flag enabled, it looks like the banner keeps appearing every time I visit the website.

-Adding application launcher to the Home Screen is also possible on iOS devices (through Safari of course).
-In this case, you don’t need to create any manifest files, you only need to add a few links to proper icons and meta tags to document’s head element.
+Adding an application launcher to the Home Screen is also possible on iOS devices (through Safari of course).
+In this case, you don’t need to create any manifest files, you only need to add a few links to proper icons and meta tags to the document’s head element.

 Just follow the official guidelines.

 A Progressive Web App uses modern web capabilities to deliver a native app-like user experience.
-You can start small and make your app more mobile friendly today.
+You can start small and make your app more mobile-friendly today.
 There are a lot of great articles about Progressive Web Apps out there, you can start with Addy Osmani’s article.
 I know, I barely scratch the surface in this post.
 See the next part dedicated to assets caching.